cguth7/cguth7.github.io/_posts/2021-02-03-game-abstractions.md

 probability 1/(1+n))
 - P2 calls a bet of size x ∈ [0, n] with probability 1/(1+x)

-This motivates the proposed action translation mapping of:
+This motivates the proposed action translation mapping of, which meets the above desiderata and that is consistent with the results of the clairvoyance game:

 f_{A,B}(x) * 1/(1+A) + (1-f_{A,B}(x))*1/(1+B) = 1/(1+x)

-Which can be solved to find the mapping:
+Which can be solved to find the mapping, called the pseudo harmonic mapping:

 f_{A,B}(x) = (B-x)(1+A)/((B-A)(1+x))